-What do effective marketing and PR messages have in common with memorable fiction?
-Their creators must develop and maintain a vivid mental image of characters.
-The fiction writer uses that mental image to give us the likes of Alex Cross, Nancy Drew, Atticus Finch (my favorite hero), or Olivia Pope.
-The communications professional uses her imaginary characters (called marketing or buyer personas) to create attention-grabbing, persuasive campaign messages.
+What do effective marketing and PR messages and interesting fiction have in common?
+Their creators develop vivid characters.
+Creators of fiction give us the likes of Alex Cross, Nancy Drew, Atticus Finch (one of my favorites), or Olivia Pope.
+The marketing professional uses her imaginary characters (called “buyer personas”) to craft attention-grabbing, persuasive messages.

-Marketing personas are fictional characters that depict the general attributes, goals, and behaviors of your potential and current customers.
-Since members of your different target groups are unlikely to be all alike, experts recommend creating three to five personas.
-Just like the fiction writer, you’ll have to figure out what makes your personas tick and research their attributes to ensure that you’ve gotten them right.
+Buyer personas are fictional characters that have the general characteristics and goals of your potential and current customers.
+Since you likely have multiple types of prospects and customers, experts recommend creating three to five personas.
+And just like the fiction writer, you’ll have to research the characters that you’re creating.

 Why go to all that trouble?
 Well, knowing your audience enables you to effectively address their needs and interests.
 For example, you’ll be able to do the following more effectively:

 - Create emails and other marketing materials that accurately address pain points and have a more personal touch

 - Craft content in accordance with prospects’ and customers’ needs and interests and in the formats they prefer